ItzBlueBerries/Gastropods/README.md

 ### Unidentified

 Unidentified gastropods will bounce around and move a lot making them hard to feed.
 They cannot be vacced but you can throw a **craft** item at them and they'll transform randomly into a rare item in the mod (including Moondew Nectar as extra) or a rare slime in the game.
-(Lucky & Gold) (They're also the sixith gastropod)
+(Lucky & Gold) (They're also the sixth gastropod)

 ![Unidentified](Files/Images/unidentified.gif)